-The global economy grappled with economic instability amidst the Coronavirus pandemic and its unprecedented devastation worldwide.
+The global economy grappled with the Coronavirus pandemic leading to many challenges ranging from supply chain disruptions to economic instability.
 Despite the challenges, the global economy expanded by 5.9% in 2021 according to estimates by the IMF.
 This growth was mainly driven by increased consumption, easing of mobility restriction, high vaccination rates and the base drift effect.

-Many import-led economies struggled with Exchange rate volatilities and heightened inflationary pressures fueled by supply chain challenges.
-Emerging markets witnessed higher debt vulnerabilities with a myriad of restructurings and attendant volatilities.
-In the year under review, OPEC sustained their quota regime, impacting global crude oil prices while demand for crude oil improved as a result of increased business activities after easing of Covid-19 restrictions.
+Many imports led economies struggled with Exchange rate volatilities and heightened inflationary pressures fueled by Supply chain challenges.
+Emerging markets witnessed higher debt vulnerabilities with a myriad of restructurings ensuing Cryptocurrency and attendant volatilities.
+In the year under review, OPEC sustained their quota regime impacting global crude oil prices while demand for crude oil improved as a result of increased business activities after easing of Covid-19 restrictions.

-The Euro-Area recorded pockets of internal political strains for a number of key nations with the United Kingdom recording slower economic growth attributable to hard Brexit negotiations.
+The Euro-Area recorded pockets of internal political strains for a number of key nations with the United Kingdom recording slower economic growth that can be attributed to their hard Brexit negotiations.
 China recorded slower than expected economic growth with GDP rising by 8.10%.
 The United States of America recorded a Post-COVID Gross Domestic Product (GDP) growth of 3.8% year-on-year but struggled with Job creation drive.
 Their economy also battled with elevated inflationary pressures reaching a high of 7% in December 2021.
-An analysis of the table below reveals that global recovery was rather strong in the second and third quarters of 2021.